Donald Haider: Consideration of a prospective 1994 county president candidacy

 There had been hope by county Republicans that Haider might run for president of the Cook County Board of Commissioners in 1994, believing he could perhaps stand a chance of winning the open-seat race for the office.
-A prospective Haider candidacy had amassed consensus support amongst the leadership in the Cook County Republican Party to b slated (endorsed by the party organization ahead of the primary) for the post.
+A prospective Haider candidacy had amassed consensus support amongst the leadership in the Cook County Republican Party to be slated (endorsed by the party organization ahead of the primary) for the post.
 However, Haider declined to seek the office, citing concerns about his ability to secure adequate funds for a campaign in light of the lack of funding his mayoral bid had received, as well as concerns that he might face challenges in being granted a leave of absence from his professorial post at Northwestern in order to campaign.
 He also cited a personal lack of interest in campaigning for the office as a principal motivating factor in his decision not to run, remarking, "I just didn't have the fire in my belly".